grandsmile/2026-iclr-blogpost/_posts/2026-04-27-illusion-of-mastery.md

 While increasing model and dataset sizes have equipped current models with a degree of generalization (e.g., solving unseen math problems), the "memorization trap" persists.
 It has simply evolved into a higher-level fixed pattern matching.
 Models memorize the fixed path to solve a specific set of problems but lack the ability to dynamically adjust reasoning path on novel context.
 A clear symptom of this trend is the widespread 80% crisis:

 The first 80% of performance comes from high-frequency, common-knowledge patterns that follow the head of a power-law distribution.
-Early models like BERT made huge leaps, quickly reaching around 80% accuracy on challenging benchmarks like SuperGLUE [@superglue].
+Early models like BERT made huge leaps, quickly reaching around 80% accuracy on challenging benchmarks like SuperGLUE <d-cite key="superglue"></d-cite>.
 However, vastly larger models such as GPT-4 and LLaMA variants now only push performance up by a few marginal percentage points.
 This slowdown occurs because the final 20% consists of rare and diverse corner cases—the "long tail pattern".
 We are essentially spending billions of dollars to buy those final, expensive $1\%$ gains.

 This leads to a resource paradox:
 According to scaling laws, improving performance on these sparse long-tail examples requires exponentially more parameters and data.